 Children and Young People Mental Health Services

-North East London Foundation Trust will provide the new county wide Children & Young People’s Mental Health Service (CYPMHS) from 1 September 2017.
+North East London Foundation Trust (NELFT) will provide the new county wide Children & Young People’s Mental Health Service (CYPMHS) from 1 September 2017.

 This is part of a number of developments in recent months to improve support services for children and young people’s emotional health and well being including more support for emotional health through the School Health Service which began in April 2017 and the roll out of the Headstart programme in Kent.